Native Instruments iMaschine, 3.99/$4.99

 There are plenty of great preset sounds, and up to six percussive tracks can be layered on top of each other to create complex rhythm sections.

-The app is now Audiobus compatible too, although we’d still like to see MIDI-in added at some point too.
+The app is Audiobus- and Inter-App Audio-compatible too, although we’d still like to see MIDI In added at some point as well.

 Full review: Beep Street Impaktor